RaphaelHebert/nsdpy/docs/main.md

 **Note that in this example the lineage and the dna sequence have been shortened to fit this document** in the real tsv file the lineage and dna sequence are complete.

 </br>

+## yes

+    -y

+or..

+    --yes

+This option will answer yes to all prompts.
+So far it is only useful with the **gff** option

+Example:

+    nsdpy -r "ITS2" -g -y

 ## Instruction for use from Google Colab